AntonioConsiglio/dhaiconswrap/README.md

 # dhaiconswrap

-Depthai Wrapper with more exiting operational feature!
+Depthai Wrapper with amazing operational feature!

+## How to Install?

+pip install dhaiconswrap

+## What this wrapper allow me to do?

 With some lines of code you will able to:

 - Run the device with custom setting using a .json configuration file
-- Run inference using object detection SSD model
+- Perform inference using the SSD object detection model and have the detections already drawn as output
-- Run Spatial object localization with custom frame or camera frame
+- Run Spatial object localization with custom coordinates system or camera system, also using only a fixed frame without detections.
 - Calibrate single or multiple camera using a chessboard